D-lucasdevil/D.I.V.I.D.E./docs/notes_from_inside.md

 Example: A reality-warping entity that can erase or alter memories, time, or even existence on a grand scale.

 6. Class VI – Omega-Class Threat
-Description: Ω-Class anomalies represent the most extreme threats known to the Foundation.
+Description:  anomalies represent the most extreme threats known to the Foundation.
 These entities are capable of overwhelming large-scale destruction, manipulating fundamental aspects of reality, and causing chaos across dimensions.
 Their power is limitless, and their abilities exceed the scope of normal classification systems.

+7. Class Ω - The end
+Description: There is nothing you can do.
+We are all dead.

 Abilities: Ω-Class anomalies are uncontainable, capable of reshaping time, space, and reality itself.
 Their influence extends far beyond the physical realm, and they are often considered apocalyptic in nature.